cplett/cplett.github.io/page/literature.md

 ---
 layout: default
-title: Overview
-nav_order: 2
+nav_order: 1
+title: literature
-has_children: false
+has_children: true
-permalink: /page/overview
+permalink: page/literature
+toc: false
 ---
+# {{page.title}}
+{: .no_toc}

 ## Literature

-This practice session is designed for users to explore the [xtb](https://github.com/grimme-lab/xtb)  software package as the central codebase for GFNn-xTB methods and their applicability to various types of calculations.
+The workshop is generally desined to impart knowledge about the practical application of the Grimme-lab software.
 For deeper insights into the mathematical construction and technical details of the here used GFNn-xTB methods please read the original literature (excerpt):